 For comparison:

-Me, pregnant with Afton.
+Me, pregnant with Miss Bubbly.

-Me, pregnant with Ella.
+Me, pregnant with The Baby.

 (I let a certain 7-year-old take this picture.